Natashia Williams: Biography

 Following guest-star stints on both CSI Miami and CSI New York, she auditioned for season 7 of American Idol, succeeding through to the Top 25 before being eliminated.

-Williams then stars in the Paramount Pictures psychological thriller, Circle of Eight and also had a minor recurring role on The Vampire Diaries.
+Williams then stars in the Paramount Pictures psychological thriller, Circle of Eight, and also had a minor recurring role on The Vampire Diaries.

-In 2013, Williams also wrote a book based on her life and career,Mind Over Model, An Internal Journey Through The World Of Externals.
+In 2013, Williams also wrote a book based on her life and career, Mind Over Model, An Internal Journey Through The World Of Externals.
 The following year she started Gypsy Posh By TOSH, an artisan crafted jewelry line, as both owner and designer.

+She wrote and performs on the eleventh track: "Shady," from the second solo studio album Digital Bullet by RZA going by the pseudonym ‘Bobby Digital’, alongside the music group Intrigue.

+In July 2006, she performed live on stage, singing with Corey Feldman and his Band ‘The Truth Movement’ at the renowned House Of Blues in Hollywood, California.

+Natashia has been married to Brevin Blach since December 2006; they have two children.